przemekBielak/bielak.me/README.md

 - [Nginx](https://www.nginx.com/)

 ## Features
 Website is running on a private server.
 Nginx docker container is used as a reversed proxy to the website hosted also by nginx.
 SSL certificate was granted using LetsEncrypt.

+Website is using Github API to automatically embed my current commit link to the website under "Currently working on"

 ## Installation
 Run in development mode: npm run serve
 Deployment build: npm run build

 ## Tests
 Describe and show how to run the tests with code examples.